arkajitmandal/SemiClassical-NAMD/README.md

 ```
 Then submit the job on your HPCC as:
 ```
-sbatch parallel.py folderName
+sbatch parallel.py whateverInput.txt folderName
 ```
-'folderName' is the folder where the output will be saved.
+'whateverInput.txt' is the input file (described above) and 'folderName' is the folder where the output will be saved.
 The output file containing population dynamics is 'method.methodOption.modelName'.

 #### **Running using a multiple nodes.**
 _____________